-If a complainant requests that their name not be revealed to the individual(s) against whom a complaint is filed, the staff member responsible for conducting the investigation will inform the complainant that:
+If a complainant requests that his/her name not be revealed to the individual(s) against whom a complaint is filed, the staff member responsible for conducting the investigation shall inform the complainant that:

-- 1. the request may limit the district's ability to respond to their complaint; - 2. district policy and federal law prohibit retaliation against complainants and witnesses; - 3. the district will attempt to prevent any retaliation; and - 4. the district will take strong responsive action if retaliation occurs.
+- 1. the request may limit the district's ability to respond to his/her complaint; - district policy and federal law prohibit retaliation against complainants and witnesses; - 3. the district will attempt to prevent any retaliation; and - 4. the district will take strong responsive action if retaliation occurs.

-If the complainant still requests confidentiality after being given the notice above, the investigator will take all reasonable steps to investigate and respond to the complaint consistent with the request as long as doing so does not preclude the district from responding effectively to the harassment and preventing the harassment of others.
+If the complainant still requests confidentiality after being given the notice above, the investigator will take all reasonable steps to investigate and respond to the complaint consistent with the request as long as doing so does not preclude the district from responding effectively to the harassment and preventing the harassment of other students or employees.